 NetSuite assigns unique internal IDs to every NetSuite record.
 When configuring Square Bridge, you must provide the internal IDs of many records so that objects can be successfully transformed during the sync process.
 One of the easiest ways to look up these internal IDs is by exposing them within the NetSuite graphical user interface.

-If your NetSuite account does not have a default customer defined for each location, you need to create one.
-Square Bridge uses a default customer to assign orders to when an actual customer is not specified in the order.
+If your NetSuite account doesn't have a default customer defined for each location, you need to create one.
+Square Bridge uses a default customer to assign orders to when an actual customer isn't specified in the order.
 The internal ID of your default customer is needed by the Square Bridge Integration Wizard if you sync orders from your Square account.

 The default customer should have the status of